hjw8120/Analysis-of-Variance/hw-02-anova.md

 | Residuals | 42 | 3561.299 |   84.79285 |        NA |      NA |

-The p-value of 0.00002 is less than the alpha level 0.05, so we reject the null hypothesis, in favor of the alternative hypothesis.
-Thus, there is at least one mean heart rate that is statistically significantly different than the others.
+The p-value of 0.00002 is less than the alpha level 0.05, so we reject the null hypothesis, in favor of the alternative hypothesis that there is at least one mean heart rate that is statistically significantly different than the others.
+Thus, there is evidence of an association between the presence of a friend or pet and stress level when completing difficult tasks.

 The estimate of σ2 is the mean square within (MSW).
 The MSW is 84.793, and it measures the variance within each group.